Rhea-Shah23/Rhea-Shah23/README.md

 I thrive at the intersection of research, engineering, and problem solving.

 With experience spanning from academic research (MIT Lincoln Lab, Northwestern) to teaching large groups of students, I bring both technical depth and collaborative leadership to every project.

+### Current Work:
+I'm currently working on the intersection of AI and finance by building a high-frequency trading enviornment to compare the performance of three different agentic AI that represents real world trading strategies.

+To learn more about this project, see my progress, or give me some advice, click [here!](https://github.com/Rhea-Shah23/HFT-Arena)

 ---